joveilleux/CS-330---Lab/Lab-Intro.md

 - lab2.py
   - This program uses regular expressions to find certain patterns in the given strings, and, in some cases, manipulate that data.
+- lab3.py
+  - This program uses regular expressions to decompose the data in an incorrectly formmated clist of contacts, and uses python code to reformat it.